 - Emergency Maintenance Requests: Emergency items will be addressed as soon as possible.
 We define emergencies as items that affect the habitability of the property, such as: no water, no hot water, all toilets at the property unusable, no electricity, no heat in the winter, and items affecting safety.
 Emergencies are also defined as problems that can cause damage to the property, such as water leaks.

 - The Property Owner makes the final decision: We are a service provider for the property owner.
 Each property owner has their own preferences.
 Please remember that we will submit maintenance requests to owners, but they will make the final decision on how to handle the situation.

-- Items charged back to you: Repair items that are the result of damage caused by the residents or guests are charged back you.
+- Items charged back to you: Repair items that are the result of damage caused by the residents or guests are charged back to you.
 The most common charged back item is a local drain clog.
 Drain cleaning is charged to the tenant unless it’s for long term build up in the main sewer line.
 We also charge you for light bulb replacements that could have been performed by you and garbage disposal repairs/replacement if you’ve placed any foreign objects in the disposal.